zzzprojects/learn-orm/tutorials/net-5/preview-6.md

 ## Single file apps

-The team has continuously improved the support **Single-File Apps** in .NET 5.
-The goal was to enable publishing an app as one file, for Windows, macOS, and Linux.
+The team has continuously improved the support of **Single-File Apps** in .NET 5.
+The goal was to enable publishing an app as one file for Windows, macOS, and Linux.

  - As you know in Preview 4 that for Windows **single file** apps required a few extra runtime files.
  - A new option is added to include native binaries and any additional content like images in the single-file.
- - These files will be extracted upon first launch and apps that target Linux and macOS don't need to use this option for native runtime binaries, unless they want to use it for media or other content.
+ - These files will be extracted upon first launch, and apps that target Linux and macOS don't need to use this option for native runtime binaries unless they want to use it for media or other content.

 ### Current limitations